csdavids519/QuickSushi/README.md

 ### Bugs / known issues
-* Menu nav bar was not able to use 'sticky' positon type due to browser support, to over come this a secon nav bar is hidden behind the header and comes into view when the user scrolls down.
+* Menu nav bar was not able to use 'sticky' position type due to browser support, to overcome this a second nav bar is hidden behind the header and comes into view when the user scrolls down.
 If the user scrolls very slow, it is possible to have two menu nav bars overlapping.

 ## Future improvements
- * Add more interactive menu page.
+ * Add a more interactive menu page.
  * Stager 'review' section review images, and animate to randomly display as the user scrolls past.
+ * improve home page preformance using different file types for images.
+ * Animate the user reviews section scale transition to move more slowly for improved view experience.

 ---
 ## Credits

 + #### Content
- * the code for the social media links and the mobile drop down navigation menu was heavily influenced by the Code Institute [Love Running](https://github.com/Code-Institute-Org/love-running-2.0)
+ * the code for the social media links and the mobile drop-down navigation menu was heavily influenced by the Code Institute [Love Running](https://github.com/Code-Institute-Org/love-running-2.0)